How Much Do You Get Paid to Donate Sperm? All Your Questions Answered

 Let’s talk about how to make money by selling your sperm.
 Like, how this actually works.

 Popular media sends a strong message: Selling your sperm is a lucrative and simple way to make money when you’re low on cash.
-And it’s not short on gags about the subject to make sure you feel totally weird about the whole thing.

 In a span of 30 years, an estimated 120,000 to 150,000 babies were born of anonymous donor insemination, according to an unpublished study by the American Association of Tissue Banks, reported by Cryogenic Laboratories.
 That’s 4,000 to 5,000 births per year that happened because of sperm donors.